-It is very common for the Newborn hearing screening test to be inconclusive after the first attempt and should not be a cause for concern.
+It is very common for the Newborn hearing screening test to be inconclusive after the first attempt.
 We will make contact with you to arrange an appointment for your baby to have a repeat hearing screening.
-These hearing tests ideally need to be performed under natural sleep and should be completed before your baby is 12 weeks old.

-If repeated attempts at screening are still inconclusive, we will wish to arrange for further hearing assessments at the Woodloes Audiology Suite.
+If your baby does not pass their Newborn hearing screening we will arrange for a further hearing assessment at the Woodloes Audiology Suite.

 Where can I collect hearing aid batteries?

 You can collect hearing aid batteries free of charge from the Audiology Department at Warwick Hospital.
-Alternatively, you can send us a stamped, addressed return envelope and we will post the batteries to your home.
+Alternatively, you can send us a stamped and addressed return envelope and we will post the batteries to your home.